-The property outlined in yellow in the map totals approximately 1,100 acres that has or will be acquired by Port NOLA.
-The riverfront property transaction has been completed; we have a purchase and sale agreement (PSA) for the remaining acreage.
 At this time, Port NOLA anticipates using approximately 350 acres for the Louisiana International Terminal and related infrastructure – the design process will give greater certainty.
 The remaining property will support new cargo-related and other businesses, including offices, e-commerce fulfillment centers, warehouses, and a training center.
 Green buffer areas and other physical enhancements as determined by inclusive neighborhood input will also be part of the plan.

 Where are you in the process?

 We have started a multi-year due diligence and permitting process to fully explore the potential for developing a modern container terminal.
 The process includes detailed and mandated reviews of all aspects of the project and potential impacts.
 The Port will be issuing several requests for proposals for consultants to conduct the necessary studies to support the due diligence and permitting process in order to fully evaluate the necessary infrastructure, impacts and design appropriate mitigations.

 Port NOLA’s goal is to understand community needs and concerns to develop a successful project that is respectful of the people, culture and traditions of St. Bernard Parish, and one that brings opportunity to its residents.
 The project is subject to a 2 to 4 year National Environmental Policy Act permitting process, which requires the Port to engage with the community, study potential environmental, technical, and quality of life concerns, then work proactively to address them.